3. Protection Universelle Maladie (PUMA)

 3.2.2.
 Eligible Income

-For those with no professional activity, the only income that is assessed is income from capital sources, called 'revenus de patrimoine'.
+For those with no professional activity, the only income on which the CSM is payable is income from capital sources, called revenus de patrimoine.
 That is to say, investment income, rental income and capital gains.

-In addition, if your income from such sources is below a minimum threshold you are also exempt from the charge.
+If your income from such sources is below the minimum threshold above you are also exempt from the charge.

 Only those with a low income-earning professional activity (as above) would have this income taken into consideration in the calculation on a progressive basis.